Bacon Cheeseburger Pierogi

 • 1/2 cup pickle chips chopped

-• 4 ounce cheddar cheese shredded
+• 4 ounce Cheddar cheese shredded

 • 1 large egg whisked with splash of water